assia-hafid/Ubi-AutoSecure/readme.md

 > python3 main.py --help
 ```

-For more informations about different options
+For more information about different options